bUnit-dev/bUnit/docs/site/docs/misc-test-tips.md

 # Miscellaneous bUnit Testing Tips

-Here is a few testing tips and tricks that have proven useful to us.
+Here are a few testing tips and tricks that have proven useful to us.
+These don’t fit naturally on other pages but are useful enough to be highlighted here.

 ## Projects Structure and Tips and Tricks

-The recommended solution/project structure for a test and production code project set-up is:
+The recommended solution/project structure for a test and production code project set-up is as follows:

 ```
 src